andyle83/marketplace/README.md

 ### 1. Introduce

 This project implements a simple marketplace to manage / selling product.
 It's based on great course of Celo in the [Dacade](https://dacade.org/).
-It helps us to understand about Solidity, Celo blockchain, and how to make a fullstack application.
+It helps us to understand about Solidity, Celo blockchain, and how to make a fullstack application base on them.

 The feature includes: